 Sometimes we need reminding of the gifts from our four-legged friends as in honor, love, loyalty, friendship, and intelligence.
 They bring so much into our lives.
-And in those precious moments when we become mindful of our truest source for unconditional love.
+And in those precious moments when we become mindful of our most true source for unconditional love.
 We use those times to offer thanks.

 I got a rare opportunity to come face to face with people who are giving to our world a gift that will last for generations.
 The awesomeness of this gift is that it serves those of us with challenges.
 Freedom Fidos founder Matt Burgess and Kristine Duncan and their amazing all-volunteer team love and train canine heroes.
-Sheltered only dogs learn better what they know best, to serve those that need them the most.
-And what a wonderful story doesn’t begin without a wonderful dog?
+Sheltered only dogs learn better what they know best to serve those that need them the most.
+And what an incredible story doesn’t begin without a marvelous dog?

 His name is Brinks.

 To relate tales of Brinks would be a retelling of wonder dog stories created by Hollywood scriptwriters.
 I met up with Brinks and his partners Oakley, Matt, and Kristine at an outdoor restaurant on a hot Columbus Georgia summer’s eve.

 I listened to Matt’s story of his military heroism in service to our country and later journeys to rehabilitation.
 During the telling, he and Kristine shared details of their life’s purpose.
 And then we came to the part of the story where they told of how Brinks became the impetus for their dream.